dacvs/aoc2023/README.md

 (I searched for graph algorithms.
 I did not read discussions of Advent of Code problems.)
 I found Karger's algorithm, which is remarkably simple.
 Karger's algorithm worked fine for day 25.

+### Lib

+I developed a small library for AoC 2023 as I worked to publish my solutions.
+I have a couple functions to process AoC input files, and for graphs, a depth-first search function, a topological sorting function, and a simple (incomplete) rendition of Dijkstra's single-source shortest paths algorithm.